FraudHunt/LBP/README.md

 It makes use of the functions: compatibility, prods, prodd, prodnode.
-Details about those function is found below.
+Details about those function is found in the aux_lbp file.

 Outputs: